--STRUCTURE OF THE CA--

 If EXPORT REVENUE is 'LESS THAN' the IMPORT EXPENDITURE, the country is said to have a TRADE IN SERVICES DEFICIT.

-The PRIMARY INCOME section of the current account records all the flows between residents and non-residents that result from the OWNERSHIP OF FACTORS OF PRODUCTION such as WAGES and RENT as well as from the PROVISION OF FINANCIAL ASSETS and LIABILITIES such as DIVIDENDS, PROFITS, and INTEREST:
+The PRIMARY INCOME section of the current account records all the flows between residents and non-residents that result from the OWNERSHIP OF FACTORS OF PRODUCTION:

-Example: A Singaporean engineer works for a multinational company based in the United States.
+Example: A Hong Kong engineer works for an MNC based in the United States for 5 months.
 The engineer receives a monthly salary of $5,000 for their work.
-This salary is considered wages earned by the Singaporean resident from employment abroad (export of labour services).
-It would be recorded as a credit item in Singapore's primary income account.
+This salary is considered wages earned by the HK resident from employment abroad (export of the labour services of a HK resident).
+It would be recorded as a credit in HK's primary income account.

-PROFITS & DIVIDENDS: This component accounts for INCOME EARNED by residents from their investments in foreign companies, including profits, dividends, and retained earnings.
+PROFITS & DIVIDENDS FROM THE OWNERSHIP OF ASSETS: This component accounts for INCOME EARNED by residents from their investments in foreign companies, including profits, dividends, and retained earnings.
 Similarly, it includes income earned by non-residents from their investments in domestic companies.

-Example: A Singaporean investor owns shares in a multinational corporation headquartered in Europe.
+Example: A HK investor owns shares in an MNC headquartered in Europe.
 The company declares an annual dividend of $2 per share, and the investor owns 1,000 shares.
 Therefore, the investor receives $2,000 in dividends from their investment.
-This dividend income represents profits and dividends earned by a Singapore resident from their investment in a foreign company and would be recorded as a credit item in Singapore's primary income account.
+This dividend income represents profits and dividends earned by a HK resident from their investment in a foreign company and would be recorded as a credit item in HK's primary income account.

-INTEREST INCOME: This part of the primary income section records INCOME EARNED by residents from their ownership of financial assets (such as bonds and loans) issued by foreign entities and income earned by non-residents from their ownership of financial assets issued by domestic entities.
+INTEREST INCOME FROM THE OWNERSHIP OF LIABILITIES: This part of the primary income section records INCOME EARNED by residents from their ownership of financial assets (such as bonds and loans) issued by foreign entities and income earned by non-residents from their ownership of financial assets issued by domestic entities.

-Example: A Singaporean individual holds government bonds issued by the United Kingdom.
+Example: A HK individual holds government bonds issued by the United Kingdom.
 The bonds pay an annual interest rate of 3%, and the individual holds $50,000 worth of bonds.
 Therefore, the individual earns $1,500 in interest income ($50,000 * 3%).
-This interest income represents income earned by a Singapore resident from their ownership of financial assets issued by a foreign entity and would be recorded as a credit item in Singapore's primary income account.
+This interest income represents income earned by a HK resident from their ownership of financial assets issued by a foreign entity and would be recorded as a credit item in HK's primary income account.

-RENTAL INCOME: This component includes INCOME EARNED by residents from the use of their property or natural resources by non-residents (such as rent from foreign-owned properties) and income earned by non-residents from the use of property or natural resources owned by residents.
+RENTAL INCOME FROM THE OWNERSHIP OF PROPERTY: This component includes INCOME EARNED by residents from the use of their property or natural resources by non-residents (such as rent from foreign-owned properties) and income earned by non-residents from the use of property or natural resources owned by residents.

-Example: A Singaporean landlord rents out an apartment to an expatriate family from China.
+Example: A HK landlord rents out an apartment to an expatriate family from the UK.
 The monthly rent for the apartment is $2,500.
 Therefore, the landlord earns $2,500 per month in rental income from the property.
-This rental income represents income earned by a Singapore resident from the use of their property by non-residents and would be recorded as a credit item in Singapore's primary income account.
+This rental income represents income earned by a HK resident from the use of their property by non-residents and would be recorded as a credit item in HK's primary income account.

 The PRIMARY INCOME BALANCE, refers to the 'NET FLOW OF PRIMARY TRANSFERS'.